NEW: Prosecutors say the people who occupied the wildlife refuge are flight risks

 ‘I do love this country’

-Bundy stood in court and told the judge why he and others took over the Malheur National Wildlife Refuge in southeast Oregon in early January.
+Ammon Bundy stood in court on Friday and told the judge why he and others took over the refuge.

 But Judge Stacie Beckerman denied bond to Ammon Bundy, Ryan Bundy, Ryan Payne, Dylan Anderson and Jason Patrick, Oregon public radio reported.